PSLCL/testing-framework/docs/design/artifacts.md

 ##Artifact Providers

-Artifact Providers implement the [Core Platform's](core_platform.md) ArtifactProvider Java interface, providing a set of modules which can be iterated by the core platform.
+Artifact providers implement the [Core Platform's](core_platform.md) ArtifactProvider Java interface, providing a set of modules which can be iterated by the Core Platform.

-Artifact Providers also provide information about modules which may be merged on the local cache.
+Artifact providers also provide information about modules which may be merged on the local cache.

 ##Artifact Cache